Bellyfruit

-Bellyfruit (also spelled Belly Fruit) is a 1999 American independent drama film about teen pregnancy directed and co-written by Kerri Green.
+Bellyfruit is a 1999 American independent drama film about teen pregnancy directed and co-written by Kerri Green.
 The film is the first feature film released by The Asylum.

 Overview

 Bellyfruit is an adaptation of an original stage play of the same title which premiered at the Los Angeles Theatre Center on March 16, 1996.
 The play is a culmination of written works and theatrical performances developed from the stories of the women from Ramona High School and the Pacoima Young Mothers writing program.
 Playing the roles of the teen mothers in the original stage production of Bellyfruit were actresses Bonnie Dickensen, Tanya Wright, Jude Herrera, and Patrice Pitman Quinn.
 The stage play was produced by Independent Women Artists and performed as a benefit for Gramercy Group Homes in Los Angeles.
 It was also directed by Kerri Green, and was written by Green, Maria Bernhard, Susannah Blinkoff, and Janet Borrus.